Aakanksha0620/illegal-dumping/README.md

 ### The issue we are hoping to solve

-REPLACE THIS SENTENCE with a short description, 2-3 sentences in length, of the specific sustainability problem your solution is meant to address.

 Annually, waste production surges, with illegal dumpsites proliferating, especially in unaddressed locations.
 Inadequate recycling exacerbates ecological and health issues, as dumpsites attract disease-carrying pests.
 This leads to potentially life-threatening diseases, while also impacting the mental well-being of communities residing near these sites.

 ### How our technology solution can help

-REPLACE THIS SENTENCE with a short description of your team's solution, in about 10 words.

 Mapping, monitoring and preventing potential illegal dumpsites using Machine Learning